sl3416/UnderCooked_2/docs/_pages/index.md

 - **GameSprites** is responsible for holding multiple sprites to render.
 - **gameMaster** branched off into 2 classes:
   - **ScreenController** is responsible for switching between the main, pause, instructions, credits, gameplay-screen and game-over screen.
   - **GameScreen** is the gameplay-screen.
-It contiains various methods and attributes to allow for gameplay, including **mapHelper** related methods.
+It contains various methods and attributes to allow for gameplay, including **mapHelper** related methods.

 ### Addition 2: Food
 ![Food UML](https://raw.githubusercontent.com/undercooked-team/UnderCooked/main/ENG1/SUBMITTABLES/Architecture/food.png)